 Mexican Rule in California

 Following its independence from Spain in 1821, California became a territory of Mexico.
 During this period, California was sparsely populated, with a mix of Californios (Spanish-speaking residents of California), indigenous peoples, and a growing number of foreign immigrants, primarily Americans.
-The Mexican government's control over California was often weak due to the vast distance from the capital and internal political instability within Mexico.
+Which means the Mexican government's control over California was often weak due to the vast distance from the capital and internal political instability within Mexico.
 This created a sense of autonomy among the Californios, who developed their own distinct culture and identity.

 Manifest Destiny and American Expansionism

 American interest in California grew steadily during the early to mid-19th century.
 Traders, trappers, and settlers began to arrive in California, attracted by its natural resources and economic opportunities.
-These American immigrants often clashed with the Californios over land, resources, and cultural differences.
+Now, these American immigrants often clashed with the Californios over land, resources, and cultural differences.
 The Mexican government grew increasingly concerned about the growing American presence in California and the potential for secession.

 The Mexican-American War

 Tensions between the United States and Mexico escalated over several issues, including the annexation of Texas in 1845.
 Mexico had never formally recognized Texas independence, viewing it as a rebellious province.
 When the United States annexed Texas, Mexico broke off diplomatic relations.
-President James K. Polk, a staunch expansionist, saw the opportunity to acquire California and other territories from Mexico.
+Plus, president James K. Polk, a staunch expansionist, saw the opportunity to acquire California and other territories from Mexico.

 The war was brutal and costly for both sides.
 Mexico suffered significant losses in terms of territory, resources, and lives.
 The United States also faced challenges, including internal opposition to the war and debates over the morality of expansionism.